wfailla/un-orchestrator/NFs/docker/elastic-router/ovs/README.md

 ### SSH access
 The deployed containers expose a SSH login port to the public ip of the UN where they are deployed.
-Port 900# is forwarded to port 22 inside the ovs container. eg. `ovs1` container has ssh login via port 9001 on the UN public ip address.
+Port 900# is forwarded to port 22 inside the ovs container.
+This port mapping is defined in the nffg. eg. `ovs1` container has ssh login via port 9001 on the UN public ip address.

 SSH login can be done via `ssh root@localhost -p 9001` (to reach ovs1 container via exposed port 9001)